kubernetes-sigs/kustomize/plugin/README.md

    kustomize binary by a code generator ([pluginator]) at kustomize build time.

-   They are maintained as part of kustomize.
+   They are maintained as part of kustomize and share the `plugin/builtin` Go module.
+Each plugin remains a separate package.

  * `someteam.example.com/v1`